mbT-Infrastructure/docker-development/Readme.md

 ## Environment variables

+- `AUTHORIZED_PUBLIC_KEYS`
+    - Public keys with access to the ssh server.
+For example `ssh-rsa AAAAB3Nz... user@example.madebytimo.de`.
+- `HOST_KEY`
+    - Host key to use for the ssh server.
 - `NESTED_DOCKER`
     - Set to `true` to start a nested docker deamon at startup.
-- `PUBLIC_KEYS`
-    - Public keys with access to the ssh server.
-For example `ssh-rsa AAAAB3Nz... user@example.madebytimo.de`.

 ## Volumes